 Frederick County Perjury Lawyer

 For many people, the thought of testifying at a trial or hearing could be terrifying.
 Courtrooms and legal documents are foreign for many people and this unfamiliarity may lead to mistakes.
-When those mistakes result in a false statement under oath, it could lead to charges of perjury.
+When those mistakes result in a false statement under oath, it could lead to charges of perjury, which require the aid of a tenacious criminal defense attorney.

 These circumstances are often made worse when emotions are running high.
 In many cases, testifying at a legal hearing is a result of serious interpersonal conflict.
 These high emotions could lead a normally truthful person to say something that they know is untrue.
 A Frederick County perjury lawyer could help a person work their way out of problems caused by a perjury charge.